Penn State is transitioning to using an online learning management system called Canvas to deliver its online courses. This page will:

 Getting Help with Canvas

 If you experience any problems with Canvas, especially those occurring during graded assignments, please report them to Technical Support, preferably immediately after they occur.
 That way, the Canvas Support team will be able to validate glitches and fix system problems as they occur.
-If you are a University Park or Commonwealth Campus student, please contact Canvas Support.
+If you are a University Park or Commonwealth Campus student, please contact Canvas Support at the IT Service Desk.
 If you are a World Campus student, please contact the Outreach Helpdesk for assistance with Canvas.

 It is in your own best interest to be as specific as you possibly can.
 Vague descriptions of a problem delay assistance.
 Try to include information such as: